Terms Defined: On-Marketplace and Off-Marketplace

 Cost-Sharing Subsidies

-As for those people that are within 250% of the federal poverty level and below, they receive cost-sharing subsidies.
+As for those people who are within 250% of the federal poverty level and below, they receive cost-sharing subsidies.
 Cost-sharing subsidies take a $6,850 deductible, for example, and, depending upon how close you are to the federal poverty line, take it all the way down to a $500 deductible.
 In some instances, it’s been reduced to a $0 deductible with a maximum out-of-pocket of $500.
-Where if you were over the 250% of the federal poverty level, your maximum out-of-pocket could be $6,850; it will take co-pays from $50 and bring them down to $25.
+Where if you were over 250% of the federal poverty level, your maximum out-of-pocket could be $6,850; it will take co-pays from $50 and bring them down to $25.
 Basically, it ratchets your out-of-pocket exposure to a minimum based on how close you are to the federal poverty level.
 So, the federal poverty level determines your advanced tax credits and your cost-sharing subsidies.

 OFF-MARKETPLACE